 7. Level 7

-Broad and coherent knowledge acquired by graduates at this level prepare them for professional work.
+Broad and coherent knowledge acquired by graduates at this level prepares them for professional work.

 Well-developed cognitive, technical and communication skills are some of the traits of graduates at this level.
 They apply these skills to: